summerwings/CDGIN/README.md

 In training, our default stream is only based on BOLD-level information, as we proposed in our paper.

 ## References

-This repository is based on the following repositories:

 - repository: </url>[STAGIN](https://github.com/egyptdj/stagin) - paper: </url>[Kim et al 2021](https://arxiv.org/abs/2105.13495)